HungChien/face-ai-project/docs/jupyter_usage.md

 ## 1. Objective

-The objective of this task is to learn how to use Jupyter Notebook for interactive computer vision experiments.
+The goal of this walkthrough is to learn how to use Jupyter Notebook for interactive computer vision experiments.

 The experiment verifies the Python environment and demonstrates a basic OpenCV image processing workflow.